cfsengineering/CEASIOMpy/README.md

 <img align="right" width="300" height="300" src="documents/logos/CEASIOMpy_main_logos.png">

 CEASIOMpy is an open source conceptual aircraft design environment.
-CEASIOMpy can be used to set up complex design and optimization workflows, both for conventional and unconventional aircraft configurations.
-Tools for various disciplines in aircraft design are provided, however, the aerodynamic tools are the most developed.
-They allow to automatically generate aerodynamic meshes and perform CFD calculation.
+CEASIOMpy can be used to set up complex design and optimisation workflows for both conventional and unconventional aircraft configurations.
+Tools for various aircraft design disciplines are provided, but the aerodynamic tools are the most advanced.
+They allow automatic generation of aerodynamic meshes and CFD calculations.

 CEASIOMpy is written mostly in Python but it also depends on third-party libraries and software (like [SU2](https://su2code.github.io/) for the CFD calculation).